pennersr/django-allauth/docs/configuration.rst

   Controls whether or not information is revealed about whether or not a user account exists.
 For example, by entering random email addresses in the password reset form you can test whether or not those email addresses are associated with an account.
-Enabling this setting prevents that, and an email is always sent, regardless of whether or not the account exists.
-Note that there is a slight usability tax to pay because there is no immediate feedback.
-  **Warning**: this is a work in progress, password reset is covered, yet, signing up is not.
+Enabling this setting prevents that, and sends an email to the user (configurable through ``ACCOUNT_SEND_ACCOUNT_ALREADY_EXISTS_EMAIL``), regardless of whether or not the account exists.
+Note that there is a slight usability tax to pay because there is no immediate feedback. **Warning**: this is a work in progress, password reset is covered, yet, signing up is not.

 ACCOUNT_RATE_LIMITS
   In order to be secure out of the box various rate limits are in place.
 The